Debt can happen to anyone. Free advice and support can help you find ways to manage your debts and reduce how much you pay each month.

 Advice can also be sought from other organisations, such as:

-Step Change is a dedicated debt charity offering free debt advice and money management.
+- Step Change (external link): A dedicated debt charity offering free debt advice and money management.

-Business Debtline is run by the Money Advice Trust and can help those who are self-employed or have small businesses.
+- Business Debtline (external link): Run by the Money Advice Trust and can help those who are self-employed or have small businesses.

-Visit the Government's MoneyHelper website to help with a Living on a squeezed income and where to access free debt advice. or to help set a household budget.
+- Visit the Government's MoneyHelper website (external link) to access free debt advice (external link), or to help set a household budget (external link)

-National Debtline is a charity offering free independent debt advice over the phone and online.
+- National Debtline (external link): A charity offering free independent debt advice over the phone and online.

 Beware loan sharks and scams

 Please beware loan sharks who lend money outside the legitimate agreed standards for money collection.
-You can report a loan shark (in confidence) online.
+You can report a loan shark (in confidence) online (external link)

-Loan fee fraud occurs when people pay an upfront fee for a loan they never receive. it's an increasingly common scam which is reported to the Financial Conduct Authority.
+Loan fee fraud occurs when people pay an upfront fee for a loan they never receive.
+It is an increasingly common scam which is reported to the Financial Conduct Authority.
 The good news is that you can protect yourself with this quick three-step check:

-- If you're asked to pay an upfront fee, it could be a scam
+- If you are asked to pay an upfront fee, it could be a scam

-- If you're asked to pay quickly, it could be a scam
+- If you are asked to pay quickly, it could be a scam

-- If you're asked to pay in an unusual way, such as vouchers or money transfer, it could be a scam.
+- If you are asked to pay in an unusual way, such as vouchers or money transfer, it could be a scam

 Always check that the provider is authorised by the FCA before you borrow.
-Visit the FCA'S Financial Services Register.
+Visit the FCA'S Financial Services Register (external link)